SAFE-Stack/docs/docs/recipes/package-management/migrate-to-yarn.md

 ## Switching to Yarn

+####1.
+Install Yarn

-1.)
-You will need to [install Yarn](https://classic.yarnpkg.com/en/docs/install#windows-stable) on your machine.
+You will need to [install Yarn](https://classic.yarnpkg.com/en/docs/install) on your machine.

 > Please note: Version 2 of Yarn is [not currently supported](https://github.com/SAFE-Stack/SAFE-template/issues/329).

-2.)
+####2.
+Migrate from NPM

 Navigate to the **Client** directory and simply run the command:
 ```powershell
 yarn
 ```
-This will read your existing NPM package.json file and create a [yarn.lock](https://classic.yarnpkg.com/en/docs/yarn-lock) file in the project directory.

-> If you are using Visual Studio you will need to include the lock file in your project if you wish to see it in the Solution explorer.

-3.)
+####3.
+Sync package versions

 If you want to make sure that Yarn is using the same package versions that NPM had in its lock file, run

 ```powershell
 yarn import